Skip to main content

 What should a first-timer know about Jalan Ipoh Claypot Chicken Rice?

-Order the claypot chicken rice and add the salted fish — it is the move, and skipping it on a first visit means missing a key part of what makes this stall worth the trip.
-The base already comes with Cantonese pork sausage (lap cheong) and ginger, and the charcoal cooking produces a crispy crust at the bottom of the pot that you want to scrape out.
+Order the claypot chicken rice and add the salted fish — it is the move, skipping it on a first visit means missing a key part of what makes this stall worth the trip.
+The base already comes with Cantonese pork sausage (lap cheong) and ginger, the charcoal cooking produces a crispy crust at the bottom of the pot that you want to scrape out.
 This is a street food stall at Jalan Batu Ambar, Taman Kok Lian — come ready to eat at a simple table outdoors, not a restaurant.

 Can I eat at the bar at Jalan Ipoh Claypot Chicken Rice?

 There is no bar here.
 This is an open-air street food stall in a residential stretch of northern Kuala Lumpur — seating is functional and informal.
-Sit where space is available, order, and wait for your claypot to be cooked to order over charcoal.
+Sit where space is available, order, wait for your claypot to be cooked to order over charcoal.

 How far ahead should I book Jalan Ipoh Claypot Chicken Rice?